rocketlend/protocol/README.md

-The borrow limit is the value of the following: ETH bonded to currently active minipools, ETH supplied (via stake on behalf) for creating new minipools, and any RPL and ETH held in the RPL protocol (e.g. after being claimed or withdrawn from Rocket Pool).
+The borrow limit is the value of the following: ETH bonded to currently active minipools, ETH supplied (via stake on behalf) for creating new minipools, and any RPL and ETH held in Rocketlend (e.g. after being claimed or withdrawn from Rocket Pool).
 It is denominated in RPL using the current RPL price from Rocket Pool.

 Rewards are not included, so if a borrower reaches their borrow limit, they should claim rewards to be able to borrow more.

 ### Lender Actions

-Lenders can use the RPL protocol contract to:
+Lenders can use the Rocketlend contract to:

 - Register as a lender in the protocol by claiming a new identifier
 - Transfer control (ownership of funds) of their lender identifier to a new